Panda381/PicoLibSDK/_display/Readme.txt

 This folder contains display drivers:

+dvi ... output to DVI (HDMI) with frame buffer

 minivga ... output to VGA monitor with frame buffer

 st7789 ...
 ST7789 controller with output to TFT display with resolution